 Any metallic clamps should be electrically insulated from the sonar body by either rubber or plastic strips or mounting brackets of at least 3 mm thickness and extending at least 3 mm beyond the clamp boundary to reduce any galvanic corrosion effect.
-Non-metallic clamps are preferable; if metallic clamps are used (especially if they are not aluminium) they should be painted or lacquered with at least two or three coatings.
+Non-metallic clamps are preferable; if metallic clamps are used (especially if they are different in composition to the material used by the sonar) they should be painted or lacquered with at least two or three coatings.

-Any alloy containing copper such as brasses or bronze should be avoided because they will severely corrode the aluminium body.
+When deploying the aluminium version of the Gemini 720ik, alloys containing copper such as brasses or bronze should be avoided.